 Content is accessed by media products like Forbes, Netflix and Amazon Prime.

 Video.
 Subscription model fits such products because consumers have a daily need for content.
 People won’t stop watching movies, listening to music and reading news.
 They are willing to pay for quality material.
 Content comes in many different formats: audio, video, or text.
 71% of users are subscribed to paid services with video content, 29% – with audio content, 9% – with text.

 Content.
 Bloggers’ creativity can also be monetized by subscription.
 Patreon is a platform for receiving monthly payments from fans.

 The content can be educational.
 Online education helps to gain knowledge and skills over the Internet.
 For example, you can take courses on Coursera Plus, Skillshare Premium and Linkedin Learning.
-Subscription works for educational products aimed at training and self-development.
+Website subscription services work for educational products aimed at training and self-development.